wilmix8/JDollarSection/README.md

 c) JSAUCER Programming Language
 ===============================

-JSAUCER IS INVENTED BY WILMIX JEMIN J @ YEAR 2015 IN JDOLLAR Language.
+JSAUCER IS INVENTED BY WILMIX JEMIN J @ YEAR 2015 IN WEB Language.

 It is a Mobile P.L.